pawelc/docs/toread_vi.md

-Auto Encoding variational bayes with example from the book and “Tutorial on Variational Autoencoders” An exact mapping between the Variational Renormalization Group and Deep Learning Fast second order stochastic backpropagation for variational inference Improving variational inference with inverse autoregressive flow Variational inference for Monte Carlo objectives Improving the mean field approximation via the use of mixture distributions Nonparametric variational inference
+Auto Encoding variational bayes with example from the book and “Tutorial on Variational Autoencoders” An exact mapping between the Variational Renormalization Group and Deep Learning Fast second order stochastic backpropagation for variational inference Variational inference for Monte Carlo objectives Improving the mean field approximation via the use of mixture distributions Nonparametric variational inference
 Doubly stochastic variational Bayes for non-conjugate inference